Sachin-Chandela/Mess-Menu-Management/README.md

 ```

 <br>
-<p>and for the breakfast_end i specify the index of "LUNCH" and for the items I go to that column and takes out the data starting from index breakfast_start to breakfast_end</p>
+<p>and for the breakfast_end i specify the index of "LUNCH" and for the items I go to that column and takes out the data starting from index breakfast_start+1 to breakfast_end-1</p>
 <br>

 ```